Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 • You can choose not to see a solicitor at the police station.

-If you choose not to see a solicitor at the police station and you are charged with a drink driving related offence then it is in your best interests to find a solicitor to represent you in court, this should be done as soon as possible after you are charged.
+If you choose not to see a solicitor at the police station and you are charged with a drink driving related offence then it is usually in your best interests to find a solicitor to represent you in court, this should be done as soon as possible after you are charged.

 Back to questions on drink driving solicitors